Air Conditioning 101 With H.T.R. Mechanical

-How Does an Air Conditioner Work?
+How Does An Air Conditioner Work?

-What Is The Central Air
+What is Central Air Conditioning?

 Central air conditioning systems, or packaged air conditioners, hold all these parts in one cabinet.
 One unit, usually on the roof or outside on the pavement, houses the evaporator, coil, blower fan, compressor, and condensing coil.
 This system utilizes the ductwork in your home, just like your heating does.
 The how air is pulled out of a room through the return air ducts and into the evaporator.
 The air is cooled and returns to the room via the supply air ducts.
 The condenser coil takes that heat and releases it outside.

-What is a Split System in Air Conditioning?
+What is a Split System?

 Split air conditioning systems, or ductless air conditioners, have an indoor and outdoor cabinet.
 The indoor holds the condenser and compressor.
 The outdoor cabinet contains the evaporator and sometimes more depending on if your split system doubles as your heating.
 Rather than ducts, the split system uses pipes to connect the two parts.
 Refrigerants in the pipes cool the air as it cycles through.
 To switch to this system is more expensive, but this system is known for being very efficient in cooling large areas quickly.